douglas-dorigo/react-challenge/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-## Project Structure
+## Notes

-### store

-I created a store folder to handle the redux config and expose some hooks.
-For every domain I would create a new slice.
-Here I hold the underlining logic and data about wich letters should be underlinde

-### components

-Here there is the core folder.
-This should hold abstract components shared among the app like buttons, inputs etc..
-If I had a bigger app I would create more folders, like ui and layout, to hold ui and layouts components.

-### views

-Here sits all pages of the app
+During development I had doubts about how to display the elements found in the text, because a text could contain more than one element from the periodic table, so I made a method to search in order and return only the first element found.

 ## Dependencies